 My name is Molly Cobb.
 I am currently a USDF Bronze and Silver medalist.
-I am also a Certified Financial Coach, a Business Owner and an Accountant.
-I own and manage a 32 acre facility in North Central Florida named Pony Paddock.
-I have been involved with horses for 50 plus years.
-The last 20 plus years as a full time facility owner/instructor.
-I have started and developed 3 different facilities during my career.
-And I would like to share my experience with you as a rider, an instructor and an entrepreneur.
+I am also a Certified Financial Coach, a Business Owner, a Business Consultant, and an Accountant.
+I own and manage a 27-acre facility in North Central Florida named Pony Paddock.
+I have been involved with horses for 50-plus years.
+The last 20-plus years as a full-time facility owner/instructor.
+I have started and developed 3 different facilities during my career while coaching riders from their first lesson to national competitions.
+I have helped other instructors develop profitable businesses, and consulted with attorneys and real estate investors.
+And I would like to share my experience with you as a rider, an instructor, and an entrepreneur.

 I grew up in 4-H and Pony Club.
 And did some 3-day eventing back when it was 3-day eventing and not just eventing.
-In high school I got totally side tracked and stopped riding altogether.
-After high school, I went to college where I earned a BS degree in Accounting and a Masters in Administration.
+In high school, I got totally sidetracked and stopped riding altogether.
+After high school, I went to college where I earned a BS degree in Accounting and a Master’s in Administration.
 And set off to have a life outside of horses.
-After 12 years, of working as an accountant, during which time, I managed multi-million dollars budgets for several healthcare organizations, and owned a couple small businesses, I returned to the horse world.
+After 12 years, of working as an accountant, during which time, I managed multi-million dollar budgets for several healthcare organizations, and owned serval small businesses, I returned to the horse world.

-When I first returned to the horse world, I was just going to take sometime off and “figure out” what I wanted to do with my career.
+When I first returned to the horse world, I was just going to take some time off and “figure out” what I wanted to do with my career.
 So I started riding and training ponies, for my family.
-My Mother had a large welsh pony breeding operation named Dragon’s Lair Farm, and produced many nationally ranked hunter ponies.
+A the time, my mother had a large Welsh pony breeding operation named Dragon’s Lair and produced many nationally ranked hunter ponies.
 When I came “home” there was no lesson program and no training program.
 My mother’s ponies were a hobby and her passion.
 But not a business.
 And so my journey of developing and managing horse farms started.

-I started my dressage journey about 10 years ago, when I found myself with a beautiful welsh pony mare, who did not wish to be a hunter pony.
+I started my dressage journey in 2002, when I found myself with a beautiful Welsh cross pony mare, who did not wish to be a hunter pony.
 Actually, she just didn’t like kids.
 Annabelle was my niece’s short stirrup pony.
 But she didn’t like children, other than Morgan, my niece.
 And if her rider didn’t understand that thing about an “inside leg to an outside rein”, she wasn’t staying in the ring.
 It is very difficult, impossible even, to sell a hunter pony with such an attitude.
 So, I decided she would be my dressage pony.
-And that is where my struggle began.
+And that is where my “struggle” began.

 Both of my medals have been accomplished while riding non-traditional horses.
 In fact, a lot of it was done on an Arabian gelding named LJR On The Wild Side.
 At the time I started this blog, I was working on my last two scores for my gold medal.